Sitecore/jss/docs/data/routes/docs/nextjs/internationalization/using-i18n/en.md

 Read more about [accessing locale information](https://nextjs.org/docs/advanced-features/i18n-routing#accessing-the-locale-information).

-In case if you have dynamic pages you should return `locale` field in [getStaticPaths](https://nextjs.org/docs/basic-features/data-fetching#getstaticpaths-static-generation).
-Read more about it [here](https://nextjs.org/docs/advanced-features/i18n-routing#dynamic-getstaticprops-pages).
+If you have dynamic pages, you should return the `locale` field in [`getStaticPaths`](https://nextjs.org/docs/basic-features/data-fetching#getstaticpaths-static-generation).
+Read more about [Dynamic getStaticProps Pages](https://nextjs.org/docs/advanced-features/i18n-routing#dynamic-getstaticprops-pages).
-By default `SitecoreSitemapFetcher` handles this case.
+By default, `SitecoreSitemapFetcher` handles this case.

 ### Translation

-In order to use translation you need to use `useI18n` hook:
+To use translation, you need to leverage the `useI18n` hook:
 * `t` - translation function.
 * `locale` - current language.